KelCodesStuff/KelCodesStuff/README.md

 ### Hello, 👋🏼 I'm Kel

-Results-driven iOS Engineer with 11 years of experience developing, testing, and launching iOS applications.
-Proficient in diagnosing and resolving performance bottlenecks and memory leaks in large-scale applications to improve app stability.
-Adept at architecting scalable applications using the MVVM pattern and implementing UI/UX principles to deliver intuitive and engaging user experiences.
+Results-driven Senior iOS Engineer with 11 years of experience developing and launching native iOS applications.
+Proficient in SwiftUI and UIKit, while implementing architectural patterns in MVC and MVVM, and skilled in testing with XCTest and XCUITest.
+Expert in improving app performance and stability through root cause analysis and enhanced test coverage across the SDLC.

 # Skills 🛠️